UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/tier2_storage/index.md

     <img src="images/send_restore_request.png" style="width:500px;">

 === "CLI"
     A command line tool is available on our compute nodes that will allow you to view the size and storage classes of the contents in your bucket.
-You will need to generate access keys to use this tool (see the next section).
+You will need to generate access keys to use this tool.
 This can be accessed using:
     ```bash
     (elgato) [netid@junonia ~]$ interactive
     [netid@cpu37 ~]$ module load contrib ; module load bjoyce3/sarawillis/tier2-viewer